 |

-powerful receiver ever fielded by Kenwood at a stomping 200 w/ch RMS.
-It
+powerful receiver ever fielded by Kenwood, featuring a

 In addition to the prodigious power output, the KR-9050 also